 Usage Data.
 In addition to Atlassian's other rights, Atlassian may collect certain data and information regarding your use of the Atlassian Platform, including data about requests and API use, App metadata, and the end user accounts that you access ("Usage Data").
 We may use Usage Data for any purpose in connection with operating, improving and supporting the Atlassian Platform.

 Open Source Software.
 Certain distributed code in the Developer Platform (e.g., SDKs) may be licensed under or include components subject to "open source" software terms ("OSS").
 To the extent applicable, Atlassian will identify OSS included in the Developer Platform in or through the Developer Platform itself.
 The OSS licenses may grant you additional rights to the OSS code itself and allow you to use the OSS outside of our Developer Platform.
 However, when you use the OSS as part of the Developer Platform, you must comply with these Terms.

-"Apps" means applications, plugins or extensions that are designated to interoperate with Atlassian Products, including any Forge Apps.
+"Apps" means applications, plugins or extensions that are designated to interoperate with Atlassian Products, including any Forge Apps and Trello Apps.

 "Atlassian Marks" means Atlassian's names, logos and trademarks as designated in the Atlassian Trademark Guidelines at https://www.atlassian.com/legal/trademark.

 "Atlassian Platform" means Atlassian's developer platform, including our APIs, API keys, CLIs, sample code, access tokens, SDKs and other tools described at https://developer.atlassian.com/ or included with the Forge Framework.

 "Atlassian Products" means Atlassian's cloud and installed software products made available under an Atlassian Customer Agreement, including the Trello Service.